 Because of the many complexities involved in doing business internationally, you will need to consult with experts in planning a strategy to minimize your company’s overall effective tax rate.
 Seeking competent advice is crucial to avoid the many pitfalls that you may encounter when venturing overseas.

-If you have any questions about the content in the article, or would like to learn how your business can succeed overseas, contact Jason Rauhe at 888-201-4484or email email@example.com.
+If you have any questions about the content in the article, or would like to learn how your business can succeed overseas, contact Michael Milazzo, CPA, at 440-605-7124 or email email@example.com.